Reuters News cancels its Next website project

 Reuters initiated Next more than two years ago, and while it was available publicly in beta form, it had not been formally launched to replace Reuters.com.

 Reuters spokeswoman Barb Burg declined to comment on the costs associated with Reuters Next.
-David Girardin, a spokesman for Thomson Reuters Corp (TRI.N) (TRI.TO), which owns Reuters News, declined to comment when asked if the cancellation of Next will impact earnings.
+David Girardin, a spokesman for Thomson Reuters Corp, which owns Reuters News, declined to comment when asked if the cancellation of Next will impact earnings.

 Reuters plans instead to enhance and improve the existing Reuters.com sites, Rashbass said.